 Best bike for beginners

 A beginner may have more at stake when it comes to choosing bikes.
-It is advised that a beginner works with a hybrid for some reasons.
+It is advised that a beginner works with a hybrid for some reason.
 A hybrid offers options that allow the rider to work on both the pavement as well as a slightly rough trail.
-This allows the rider to enjoy best of both worlds and may eventually help in making a decision between the two bikes.
+This allows the rider to enjoy the best of both worlds and may eventually help in making a decision between the two bikes.
 Hybrids also come in handy when it comes to providing comfort.
 They are designed with raised bars and tires that offer more traction as compared to speed road bikes.
-The mountain bikes with also are bulkier with tougher features that require a pro to handle.
+The mountain bikes also are bulkier with tougher features that require a pro to handle.
 A beginner will find it more useful working with a hybrid even when it comes to cost.
-Most hybrids will come at affordable rates which mean that one can get a good start as they specialize in time.
+Most hybrids will come at affordable rates which means that one can get a good start as they specialize in time.
 You can quickly land a hybrid for less than $500.
 The rest of the bikes can also work at this rate in second-hand stores but rarely.
 Some of the high-performance bikes will hit an all high of $8000.

-Most hybrids will come with softer features while competing well with the extreme bikes.
+Most hybrids will come with softer features while competing well with extreme bikes.
 This is what gives them an edge in pricing and performance.
 There are quite some hybrids in the market today ranging from sporty hybrids to dual ones.
 Pro bikes are ideal when it comes to picking sides.
 Road bikes suited for flat tracks offer aerodynamic features coupled with light frames for exhilarating speeds; mountain bikes provide traction with front and back shocks with strong frames to handle vibrations and impact.
 They also come with perfect gears that allow quick downshifts.

 Road bikes Vs. Hybrid Bikes Speeds